 Cover Art by Sanjay Ramachandran

-Raxit Tewari has been making electronic/alternative music ever since 2005.
-Back then, he’d just become the vocalist for Medusa, an electro/post-punk band which in just six short years would turn into the genre-defining Sky Rabbit.
-Having made his mark in the indie circuit, the Mumbai-based frontman thought it was time to experiment with the genre that he’s been excelling in for more than a decade.
-That was the birth of his solo-project, Your Chin that combined various sounds with urban lyrics and muddy beats to deliver a lively, danceable twist to electro-pop.
+Raxit Tewari has been making electronic/alternative music since 2005.
+Also the year he'd become the vocalist for Medusa, an electro/post-punk act which in just six short years would turn into the genre-defining Sky Rabbit.
+Having made his mark in the indie circuit, the Mumbai-based frontman felt it was about time he experimented with the genre he’d been excelling in for more than a decade.
+Thus emerged his solo-project, Your Chin that combined various sounds with urban lyrics and muddy beats to deliver a lively, danceable twist to electro-pop.
 3 EPs and several live gigs and festivals later, Your Chin has a dedicated fan base and great reviews to its credit.
 Raxit discusses what he’s been upto, starting with his latest EP.

 Photography by Misha Ghose